The Bilateral Brain as Coupled Modons

 The framework reads bilateral cortical dynamics as substrate-coherence-leader exchange between the two coupled modons across moment-to-moment task demands.
 When a sequential focused task is engaged (reading, computing, parsing speech), the left modon’s substrate-coherent state takes the leader role — its preferred narrow-bandwidth coherence-matching dominates the integrated brain-modon state — while the right modon’s slower, broader state acts as the modulating context.
 When a spatially-integrated or emotionally-contextual task is engaged (recognising a face, navigating an unfamiliar environment, attending to social affective cues), the right modon takes the leader role and the left’s narrow-bandwidth machinery acts as the modulator.
 The transition between regimes is the substrate’s coherence-leader exchange, mediated by the corpus callosum’s coupling-strength modulation and by the prefrontal-cortex top-down attentional control the canonical-loop hierarchy maintains.

 This reads McGilchrist’s developmental and cultural argument in the framework’s vocabulary.
 McGilchrist’s claim that modern cognitive culture has progressively over-relied on the left hemisphere’s mode at the expense of the right’s integrating function is, in the framework’s reading, the claim that the substrate-coherence-leader cycle has been chronically biased toward one modon, reducing the dynamical-state variety the bilateral architecture supports.
 A brain that perpetually runs left-leader-dominant cannot access the right-leader-dominant regime where broad context-integration, embodied-coherence reading, and slow-rhythm DMN consolidation operate; a brain that perpetually runs right-leader-dominant cannot access the focused-task narrative-construction left-leader regime.
 The substrate-preferred state is the cycling itself — the regular alternation between the two regimes that the bilateral coupled architecture supports.
+In the ladder’s terms this alternation is the bilateral pair’s expression of the two poles at the organ scale — the slide between them, developed in the section below — and the chronic-bias pathologies it describes are the first sign that the disorders the chapter closes on are failures of that slide.

 Flow as Cross-Hemispheric Co-Coherence